JesusFilm/core/apps/docs/docs/05-team/06-making-a-career/02-titles-for-designers.md

 - Completely comfortable discussing complex application logic with engineers.
 - Usually at least 12-15+ years of experience being a professional designer.
 - Typically at least 5-7 years experience at Jesus Film internalizing how we work.
-- WEB: Fully capable of writing their own HTML/CSS/JS + the ability to make significant progress in Rails.
-- WEB: Can spin up new Rails apps from scratch, and make initial progress without outside help.
-- MOBILE: Can create detailed interactive prototypes demonstrating flows, interactions, and animations.
-- MOBILE: Can work in native environments and put together their own app from scratch.